webmaster-icsd/icsd.org/_islam/2018-03-13-death-the-hereafter-in-islam.md

 “Shall We then treat the People of Faith like the People of Sin?
 What is the matter with you?
 How do you judge?”
 Qur’an 68:35-36

 ### The Day of Judgement
 “Death, from which you are running away from, will certainly catch up with you.
-Then you will be returned to the Knower of the Unseen and the Visible (i.e. Allah) and He will inform you about what you did.”Qur’an 62:8
+Then you will be returned to the Knower of the Unseen and the Visible (i.e. Allah) and He will inform you about what you did.”
+Qur’an 62:8

 Everyone’s deeds in this life are meticulously recorded and preserved, as Allah says:
 “And the Book (of Deeds) will be placed open, and you will see the sinful in great terror because of what is recorded therein.
 They will say, “Ah!
 Woe to us!
 What is this book that leaves nothing small or great, but takes account thereof!”
 They will find all that they did placed before them.
-And your Lord does injustice to no one.”Qur’an 18:49
+And your Lord does injustice to no one.”
+Qur’an 18:49

 We will be amazed by the accuracy of such a record of all our actions, as we will be reminded of matters long forgotten.
 Allah says,
-“Allah has kept account of it, while they have forgotten it.”Qur’an 58:6
+“Allah has kept account of it, while they have forgotten it.”
+Qur’an 58:6

 Thinking deeply on this should make us ashamed of committing any sin while knowing that it will be recorded against us and exposed on the Day of Judgement in front of Allah.